Should you run to lose weight?

 Written by Mark Coles - Follow on Google+ | Facebook | Twitter

-Most of you will know that long duration cardio alone, has been shown to be less effective for fat loss (before you ask me how I know, I've tried every method with my clients).
+Most of you may know that long duration cardio alone, has been shown to be less effective for fat loss (before you ask how we know, we've tried every method with our clients).
 Have you seen the physiques of the people who spend hours on the treadmill, versus those who combine strength training with conditioning?
-However, there's a bigger reason why I'm not a fan of running.
+However, there's another bigger reason why we don't recommend running for fat loss.

-In the main, it's people who have a lot of weight to lose who ask me the question.
+In the main, it's people who have a lot of weight to lose who ask us this question.
 These are people who have very low muscle mass and very high levels of body fat.
 So you have a high amount of load going through every joint for every stride taken.

 If you want to add intervals into your training, pick exercises such as the versa climber, watt bike, rower, the prowler and sled work.

 Would you like to know how we help out clients at M10 Nottingham achieve results?
-Pick up a copy of our popular Next Level Body Challenge e-book today by clicking the button below.
+Pick up a copy of our M10 Blueprint e-book.